Code-Institute-Submissions/MS1_Buttercup_Lodge/README.md

 In order to to find out best practices for code struture I found this article quite useful. https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Organizing
 <br>

 I wanted to do something a bit different with a mailto link to generate a good UX so I figured out how to generate an automatic subject line by reading this.
-Turns how it's not hard at all! https://www.campaignmonitor.com/resources/knowledge-base/how-do-you-add-a-subject-to-a-mailto/
+Turns out it's not hard at all! https://www.campaignmonitor.com/resources/knowledge-base/how-do-you-add-a-subject-to-a-mailto/
 <br>

 Read Bootstraps Documentation on grid, form and menu best practices https://getbootstrap.com/docs/4.5/getting-started/introduction/